 You’re going to need to use chain oil for both electric and gas powered chainsaws as you need to minimize risk for overheating.
 Many modern models come with easy access to the chain oil tank and you should fill it every time you’re using the chainsaw.

 Long story short, both gas and electric saws need chain bar oil.
+And you can read more on how to sharpen a chainsaw.

 Don’t forget to check this amazing top of the best gas chainsaw for the money.